flatironinstitute/sciware/14_TestingPackaging/workshop.md

 ### Exercise: improve CI tests

 - Open `.github/workflows/exercise.yml`
-- Add a `pytest --doctest-modules` test step
+- Add `3.9` to `python-version` to add testing for Python 3.9
-- Add python 3.9
+- Add a `pytest --doctest-modules` to the Test step
 - Commit and push (to your repo)